AdLucem/CodeWithMe/README.md

 # CodeWithMe

-Learning to code with a bunch of friends
+Learning to code with a bunch of friends.
+Also, reconstructing my basic programming language notes while I'm at it.

 - Milestone 0